kora-projects/kora-docs/mkdocs/blog/en/neuro-era-learning-framework.md

 ---

-## Framework Authors Should Design for Machine Explanation
+## Framework Authors Should Design for Machine Explanation { #framework-authors-should-design }

 The implications go beyond Kora.